BlvckBytes/ConfigurableEmotions/README.md

     # The particle-effect played to the executor at execution; delete section to play no effect
     effectSender:
       displayType: 'SINGLE/CLOUD/HELIX'

-      # Radius of cloud, if type is cloud
+      # Properties of the cloud-type
       cloudRadius: 1
-      # Particle count of cloud, if type is cloud
       cloudParticleCount: 1

+      # Properties of the helix-type
+      numberOfHelixCurves: 2
+      helixHeight: 2
+      helixRadius: 1
+      helixAngleStepSize: .1
+      helixWindings: 1

       offsetType: 'FEET/EYES/ABOVE_HEAD'
       # Time in ticks in between executions
       frequencyTicks: 15